A house may be the most important purchase of your life. Don't blow it by making one of these dumb mistakes.

 The Consumer Financial Protection Bureau says nearly half of mortgage borrowers don’t shop around, and that’s a big mistake.
 Seasoned shoppers search for the best deals on soap, furniture and cars, but some fail to look for a better mortgage rate.

 It may be convenient to use your primary bank for a mortgage, but that could also be expensive if its rates aren’t competitive.
-According to Bank of America, for every 0.25 percent you can reduce your interest rate on a $200,000 mortgage, you’ll save $30.55 per month.
+If you play around with a mortgage payment calculator like this one provided by Bankrate, you can see the savings possible from a seemingly small difference in the interest rates.
+For instance, on a 30-year fixed rate mortgage of $200,000, for every 0.25 percent you can reduce your interest rate, you save about $28 a month.
 Over a 30-year period that can add up to a lot of extra cash.

 A good place to start comparing mortgages is the Money Talks News Solutions Center.